exoplanet-dev/exoplanet/docs/tutorials/intro-to-pymc3.md

 for the eccentric anomaly $E$ given some mean anomaly $M$ and eccentricity $e$.
 There are commonly accepted methods of solving this equation using [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method), but if we want to expose that to PyMC3, we have to define a [custom Theano operation](https://aesara.readthedocs.io/en/latest/extending/index.html) with a custom gradient.
-I won't go into the details of the math (because [I blogged about it](https://dfm.io/posts/stan-c++/)) and I won't go into the details of the implementation (because [you can take a look at it on GitHub](https://github.com/exoplanet-dev/exoplanet/tree/main/exoplanet/theano_ops/kepler.py)).
+I won't go into the details of the math (because [I blogged about it](https://dfm.io/posts/stan-c++/)) and I won't go into the details of the implementation.
 So, for this tutorial, we'll use the custom Kepler solver that is implemented as part of *exoplanet* and fit the publicly available radial velocity observations of the famous exoplanetary system 51 Peg using PyMC3.

 First, we need to download the data from the exoplanet archive: